Public Service Loan Forgiveness: Executive order aimed at redefining employer eligibility

+The U.S. Department of Education convened negotiated rule-making sessions on July 2, 2025.
+The committee reached near-unanimous consensus on several provisions and ultimately produced 15 significant revisions to PSLF regulations, to be drafted in a Notice of Proposed Rulemaking (NPRM) and released later in 2025.

+On October 30, 2025, the administration finalized the rules, expanding the power of the Education Department to exclude organizations from the program that engage in activities involving a "substantial illegal purpose", including puberty blockers for trans youth (referred to as "chemical castration") and illegal immigration.

 Eligible loans

 Any loan made under the Direct Loan Program can qualify for PSLF.
 In particular, Subsidized and Unsubsidized Stafford Loans, PLUS Loans, and Federal Direct Consolidation Loans qualify for PSLF.

 Loans in the FFEL program or Federal Perkins Loans can be consolidated into a Direct Consolidation Loan to become eligible for the program.
 Private student loans are ineligible to be consolidated into a Direct Loan and thus cannot be discharged under the PSLF program.

 Qualifying for forgiveness

 An individual qualifies for PSLF after making 120 on-time, monthly payments under a qualifying repayment plan while working full-time for a qualifying employer.
-After the borrower has made 120 qualifying payments, any remaining balance of the borrower’s eligible student loan is forgiven without any tax implications.
+After the borrower has made 120 qualifying payments, any federal tax implications, although Mississippi taxes forgiveness under PSLF.
 Currently, there is no cap as to the amount of forgiveness a borrower can receive.